notificationapi-com/docs/docs/channels/inapp.md

 You don't need any database or other APIs.
 We manage all the necessary storage and APIs under-the-hood.
 Our widget automatically connects to our servers and gets the job done.
 :::

-The widget is open-sourceand fully customizable.
+The widget is open-source and fully customizable.
 You can modify the look and feel to match your brand or fork it to change the behavior.
 Alternatively, you can write your own UI from scratch.
 You can use our REST API to fetch the notifications, mark them as read, etc. However, our team is happy to take any feature requests and apply them to our open-source widget.

 ## Important Features